 212.7102-1 Contracts under the program.

-(Revised April 8, 2020)
+212.7102-2 Reporting requirements.

+212.7102-3 Sunset of the pilot authority.

+212.7103 Solicitation provision.

 212.001 Definitions.
 As used in this part—

 “Market research” means a review of existing systems, subsystems, capabilities, and technologies that are available or could be made available to meet the needs of DoD in whole or in part.
 The review shall include, at a minimum, contacting knowledgeable individuals in Government and industry regarding existing market capabilities and pricing information, and may include any of the techniques for conducting market research provided in FAR 10.002(b)(2) (section 855 of the National Defense Authorization Act for Fiscal Year 2016 (Pub.
 L. 114-92)).